robur-coop/miou/book/src/conditions_and_mutexes.md

 If we try this code, it may not work, and Miou might complain with the `Not_owner` exception.
-This is because our `accept` task does not own the file-descritptor; we need to pass it the resource via the `give` parameter.
+This is because our `accept` task does not own the file-descriptor; we need to pass it the resource via the `give` parameter.

 It's worth noting that this ownership is exclusive.
 Once we've performed `Miou_unix.Ownership.accept`, we need to:
-1) transfer the file-descritptor back to the parent (so it can transfer it to the next `accept`).
+1) transfer the file-descriptor back to the parent (so it can transfer it to the next `accept`).
 2) transfer the new file-descriptor to the parent that was created in our `accept` task so that it can transfer it to our `echo` task.